 Carbon steel quality?
 Full or half hollow?
 Finding the best straight razor takes a lot of consideration when you have to invest so much time and money to the experience.
-But the payoff is a massive upgrade to your shave.
+But the payoff is a massive upgrade to your shave, trust us on that one.

 A traditional straight razor tends to be expensive because of its high quality balance and finely-honed steel for a pristine close shave.